Number of Players

 Rank of Cards

 A (high), K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2.
 (In drawing for partners and deal, however, ace is low.)

-The dealer gives each player one card at a time, face down, beginning with the player on his left, until he comes to the last card.
+The dealer gives each player one card at a time, face down, beginning with the player on his left, until they come to the last card.
 The last card is the trump card.

 The Trump Card

-The dealer places the last card of the pack face up on the table before him, and every card of its suit becomes a trump.
-When it is the dealer's turn to play to the first trick, he picks up the trump card and it becomes part of the dealer's hand.
+The dealer places the last card of the pack face up on the table, and every card of its suit becomes a trump.
+When it is the dealer's turn to play to the first trick, they pick up the trump card and it becomes part of the dealer's hand.

 Object of the Game

 Each of the partnerships tries to score points by taking any trick in excess of six.
 The partnership with the most points at the end of play wins the game.

 The turn to play is in clockwise rotation.
 The player on the dealer's left leads first and may play any card.
 Each player in turn plays a card, following suit if possible.
 If you cannot follow suit, a player may play any card.
 Four cards played (including the card led) constitute a trick.